 We got to observe the water in this hole in the ground, moving up and down.
 As if there were some mysterious creature living and breathing underneath.
 Then a bubble was forming under the water.
 And suddenly it burst into a majestic 30 metres high column of steaming water.

-The last stop on this busy day was Gullfoss, a very powerful waterfall.
+The last stop on this proposal day in Iceland was Gullfoss, a very powerful waterfall.
 Taking pictures there was quite a challenge, as we were surrounded by the spray from the fall.
 The sound of the water falling was deafening.
 It is truly impressive and you feel really small in front of this waterfall.

 A night under the stars